Stocks end higher on Wall Street, still post weekly losses - NewsBreak

 Stocks end higher on Wall Street, still post weekly losses

-Technology companies led stocks broadly higher on Wall Street Friday, though the gains were not enough to erase the market’s losses from earlier in the week.
+Stocks were broadly higher on Wall Street in afternoon trading Friday, though the gains were not enough to erase the market's losses from earlier in the week.

-The S&P 500 index rose 0.8%, but still posted a weekly loss of 0.6% after two weeks of gains.
-Even so, the benchmark index is less than 1% from the all-time high it set Monday.
+The S&P 500 index was up 0.7% as of 2:39 p.m.
+Eastern, but on pace for its first weekly loss in three weeks.
+The Dow Jones Industrial Average was 0.5% higher, while the Nasdaq composite rose 1%.
+Both indexes were also headed for weekly drops.

-More than 80% of S&P 500 companies notched gains, including tech sector stocks.
-Microsoft rose 2.6% and chipmaker Nvidia gained 5.1% for the biggest gain in the index.
-A mix of companies that rely on consumer spending and communications stocks also made up a big share of the rally.
-Energy stocks also rose, despite another decline in the price of U.S. crude oil.
-Treasury yields mostly rose.
+Technology companies led broad gains for benchmark S&P 500.
+Microsoft rose 2.7% and chipmaker Nvidia was up 5.2%.
+Communications, health care and financial stocks also accounted for a big share of the gains.
+Energy stocks were higher, despite another pullback in energy prices.

 Investors turned cautious this week following some disappointing economic reports on retail sales, housing and consumer sentiment.
 Escalating coronavirus infections across the U.S. and around the globe due to the highly contagious delta variant have also given traders reason to pause with the market near all-time highs.